NameAtirut/Training/Breast_cancer/README.md

-# Breast Cancer Prediction Model of >98% Accuracy
+# Breast Cancer Cell Prediction Model of >98% Accuracy
                                    based on validation on the dataset Dataset Source: UCI Machine Learning Repository